Black Magic

 How to play Black Magic

-Gameplay revolves around players gathering examples of something that either is black magic, or not.
-There are two ways these examples can be provided.
+Gameplay in Black Magic revolves around players gathering examples of something that either is black magic, or not.

-Reveal the secret rule to Black Magic
+Reveal the secret to Black Magic

-The secret to Black Magic
+The secret rule

 Considerations